-To help you along, here are five questions Memorial Hearing suggests asking your audiologist, and some general answers that they can expand upon.
+To help you along, here are five questions Memorial Hearing suggests asking your audiologist, and some general answers that they can expand upon:

 1. What is involved in a hearing exam?

 You can ask your audiologist’s office what to expect, though typically hearing test procedures begin with your medical and life background and questions about your symptoms.
-Then there will be a physical examination of the ear to looking for visible signs of blockage, infection, or trauma.
+Then there will be a physical examination of the ear to look for visible signs of blockage, infection, or trauma.
 Finally, audiological testing is performed by playing tones and other sounds at different decibel (volume) levels to assess the performance of the middle and inner ear.